mwojnars/hypertag/core/README_draft.md

 <!---
-If you want to build commercial websites with Hypertag I'd be glad to supervise or consult on your projects.
+If you want to build commercial websites with Hypertag I can supervise or consult on your projects.
-Please drop me an e-mail or contact via LinkedIn to hire me.
+Please drop me an e-mail or contact me via LinkedIn.

 Hypertag enables advanced control of document rendering process through native **control blocks** (if-elif-else, for, while, try);